 **Prostate Care Nurses – we established Joann Oughton in Emerald and previously funded a nurse in the Fraser Coast district

 ** Nurse further education - we offer scholarships to nurses wishing to specialize in this area, plus provide funding for special conferences and seminars

-**Research - we currently funding a PhD study to improve support mechanisms for breast care nurses in a rural setting, being conducted by Pammie Ellem.
+**Research - we completed funding a PhD study to improve support mechanisms for breast care nurses in a rural setting, being conducted by Pammie Ellem.
 (2000 nurse of the year).
 This project has provided much needed professional support for many breast care nurses working in isolated towns across Queensland.

 ** Information - we provide a Services and Resources Directory that lists all the support groups, breast care nurses, breast screen clinics and other services specific for breast cancer throughout Queensland